Martha Kearney: Other activities

-In 2004 Kearney was a judge for the Baillie Gifford Prize for Non-Fiction (formerly the Samuel Johnson Prize for non-fiction).
+In 2004, Kearney was a judge for the Baillie Gifford Prize for Non-Fiction (formerly the Samuel Johnson Prize for non-fiction).
 She chaired the Prize's judging panel in 2020.

-In 2005 she chaired the judges for the women-only Orange Prize for Fiction.
+In 2005, she chaired the judges for the women-only Orange Prize for Fiction.

-Kearney chaired the judges for the 2012 Hippocrates Prize for Poetry and Medicine.

-In 2013 Kearney was a judge for the Man Booker Prize.
+Kearney chaired the judges for the 2012 Hippocrates Prize for Poetry and Medicine and in 2013 was a judge for the Man Booker Prize.

 Kearney was President of the Classical Association, 2013–14.

 Kearney's husband was an executive producer of the Academy Awards nominated short documentary Watani: My Homeland.
 In the run-up to the ceremony Kearney described her preparations for the "red carpet" with Eddie Mair on the Radio 4 PM programme.

 Kearney is a keen bee-keeper and has made the BBC programmes Who Killed The Honey Bee (2009) for BBC Four, The Wonder of Bees (2014) for BBC Four and a two-part nature documentary Hive Alive (2014) alongside Chris Packham for BBC Two.

-In 2023, it was announced that Kearney joined Camphill Milton Keynes Communities as their patron.
-The charity was home to her brother-in-law for more than 30-years and she is supporting them to launch their £15m capital campaign.
+In 2023, it was announced that Kearney had joined Camphill Milton Keynes Communities as their patron.
+The charity was home to her brother-in-law for more than 30 years, and she is supporting them to launch their £15m capital campaign.

+In March 2025, Kearney was appointed as a trustee of the British Museum.

+Personal life

+Kearney married Chris Shaw, senior programme controller at Channel 5, in 2001 in Diss, Norfolk.
+The couple live in Wortham, Suffolk.